 - 3.7 Social Shares/Per Week!

 "Users love CancerLife and are engaging on the platform almost everyday!" said founder Charlie Coltman.
-"Now its time to show it can marginally improve Quality of Life which is the first step in lowering costs and increasing quality since this is only our first version of our product."
+"Now its time to show it can improve Quality of Life which is the first step in lowering costs and increasing quality in Cancer Care."

 The Quality of Life Clinical Trial: Its Goal

 A pioneering, real world evidence (RWE) Quality of LIfe Clinical Trial, conducted by the John Wayne Cancer Institute (A member of the Providence Health System) and CancerLife, was recently approved.
 The goal of the blind, randomized trial is to validate if CancerLife can improve patients, survivors, and caregivers quality of life and become the first "complimentary digital therapeutic" in cancer care.

 Additionally, the trial will provide deep insights into how social support, Patient Reported Outcome (PRO) symptom data collection and other factors can impact patient outcomes.

 The study piggybacks on mounting research evidence (including prior research with Sloan Kettering) which indicates that patients' quality of life may improve (by up to 18%) when patients share their moods (and get social support from family, friends and fellow patient)... and share their symptom data with care teams.